top of page

 Converting to a non-profit organisation

-The conversion to a non-profit organisation was an important part of the transformation, Cardinale argues:
+The conversion to a non-profit organisation was an important part of the transformation, Cardinal argues:

 - "It was part of the whole picture.
 In parallell with our transformation process there were talk in Canada about tax credits.
 However they didn't want to give tax credits to big, powerful companies like our previous owners Power Corporation or such as Thomson Group, or even a foundation.
 Instead we made the bet that being a non for profit would help us to get some tax credits and convince government that it was a good idea.
 With that we could also diversify our revenue, to have to collect donations.
-It was a big bet at the time because the survival of medias weren't like a cause at the time.
+It was a big bet at the time because the survival of independent medias weren't still not in question.
 But we put it on the table.
 We had some expectations, but today it's way ahead of what we expected.
-In 2023, we collect, CA$ 8 million (approximately € 5,5 m or $6 m) in donations only from readers.
+In 2023, we collect, CA$ 8 million (approximately € 5,5 m or $ 6 m) in donations only from readers.
 So it turns out that people are there to support us even now when we have been profitable for the last four years.
 It was not about our survival.
 They are still paying."

 The unique features of the flagship product

 Today La Presse "has a website and, of course, a mobile app.
-The flagship is still the daily tablet app which today exist for both iPad and Android." and Cardinale continues:
+The flagship is still the daily tablet app which today exist for both iPad and Android." and Cardinal continues:

 - "The thing that makes the tablet app unique is the fact that it's still a morning daily edition (distributed 5.30 in the morning) with a front page and with sections and games.
 It's a closed edition, however with more pictures than in print, different designs, interactivity, videos, audio extracts, etc. We say that the tablet app is our flagship because it has the most depth, the best curation, but also the most engagement from readers."